-If the newly appointed Director has no prior experience as a Director of a company listed on the Singapore Exchange Securities Trading Limited (the "SGX-ST"), training in relevant areas such as regulatory, finance and legal as well as industry-related areas will be provided.
-As required under the SGX-ST Listing Rules, a newly appointed Director who has no prior experience as a Director of a company listed on the SGX-ST must undergo training as prescribed by the SGX-ST. Such training should be completed within one year of appointment.
+If the newly appointed Director has no prior experience as a Director of a company listed on the Singapore Exchange Securities Trading Limited (the "SGX-ST"), the SGX-ST Listing Rules require that such Director must undergo mandatory training as prescribed in the rules within one year of appointment.
 In this respect, all our newly appointed Directors who are required to undergo such training, conscientiously commit their time and effort to complete the training within the first year of appointment.
+Dr Christina Lim Yui Hung and Mr Edwin Yeo Teng Chuan, who were appointed to the Board on 1 October 2023 and 1 January 2024 respectively, and were first-time directors of a company listed on the SGX-ST, have completed the prescribed mandatory training.

 Directors are encouraged to undergo continual professional development by attending relevant training programmes, seminars and courses organised by the Singapore Institute of Directors ("SID") and other professional bodies to enhance their knowledge and skills and better equip themselves to effectively discharge their duties as Directors of the Company.
 The fees for the courses are paid for by the Company.
-The Chairman and the Nominating and Remuneration Committee ("NRC") review each Director's training and professional development needs on a yearly basis.
+The Chairman and the Nominating and Remuneration Committee review each Director's training and professional development needs on a yearly basis.

 The Company Secretaries update and brief the Board on corporate governance practices and changes in or updates to the relevant legal and regulatory requirements pertaining to the Group's businesses.
 External consultants are also engaged to conduct seminars on specific topics as and when necessary.
-In FY2023, Messrs Rajah and Tann Singapore LLP ("Rajah and Tann") conducted several seminars, including seminars on the Workplace Safety and Health ("WSH") Approved Code of Practice relating to Chief Executives and Board of Directors and the Strategic Role of Directors of Holding Companies and Subsidiaries.
-In addition, the Company constantly encourages and sponsors Directors to attend training conducted externally which is relevant to their discharge of their duties, particularly with regards to new developments.
-One such programme was the SGX-ST training on Climate Reporting Fundamentals held in 2023.
+In FY2024, Messrs Rajah and Tann Singapore LLP conducted a seminar on Interested Party Transactions and Conflict of Interest Issues for Directors of Listed Companies and their Subsidiaries.